cockpit-project/bots/HACKING.md

 # Hacking on the Cockpit Bots

-These are automated bots and testing that works on the Cockpit project.
-This includes updating operating system images, bringing in changes from other projects, releasing Cockpit and more.

-## Environment for the bots

-The bots work in containers that are built in the [cockpituous](https://github.com/cockpit-project/cockpituous) repository.
-New dependencies should be added there in the `tests/Dockerfile` file in that repository.

-## Invoking the bots

- 1. The containers in the `cockpitous` repository invoke the `.tasks` file at root of this repository.
- 1. The ```.tasks``` file prints out a list of possible tasks on standard out.
- 1. The printed tasks are sorted in alphabetical reverse order, and one of the first items in the list is executed.

-## The bots themselves

 Most bots are python scripts.
 Shared code is in the tasks/ directory.

+## Environment

+The bots work in containers that are built in the [cockpituous](https://github.com/cockpit-project/cockpituous) repository.
+New dependencies should be added there in the `tasks/Dockerfile` file in that repository.

 ## Bots filing issues